-• Faculty Meetings
+Faculty Meetings

-Students in each school have the right to elect a number of students that may be present during faculty meetings.
+Students in each school have the right to elect a number of representatives to faculty meetings.
 This number may not exceed 10 percent of the total number of faculty members at the school.

 • Faculty Standing Committees

 There are some standing committees in which students have representation, including curriculum, admissions, and books and instruments.
 Representation may vary at each school depending on existing committees.